DK-Dinesh-DK/AgGrid/README.md

 Example:

     const columns =  [
             // this first colunm definition need to pass because its required {
                         field: "expanded",
                         headerName: "",
                         width: 30,
                         colSpan(args) {
-                                return args.type === "ROW" && args.row?.gridRowType === "Detail"
+                            return args.type === "ROW" &&                     args.row?.gridRowType === "Detail"?
-                                ?
 3: 1;
                         },
                         // with help of colspan we can able to set the how    many column need to contain/will show detail grid cellClass(row) {
                         return row.gridRowType === "DETAIL"
                                 ? css`
                             padding: 30px;
                             background-color: black;`
                             : undefined;
                         },
                     // with the help of cellClass we can able to style detail grid like background-color,padding,margin etc..
                     detailsGrid: (props) => {
                     // props will provide particular rowdata and parentId (rowid or what ever we are setting in rowKeyGetter) return (